 I had hoped this museum might provide some new insight or records, and I came armed with my ancestors’ specific travel date and the name of the ship.
 The photos, videos and models on display manage to give the feeling of what travel was like for these immigrants.
 The surviving buildings are testimony to the medical examination procedures the travelers endured.
 The mandatory pre-boarding ordeal for passengers in steerage after 1920 involved stripping and taking an hourlong shower while their clothes were disinfected.

 The first-person accounts from passengers of various ethnicities are powerful.
 However, the only research resources here are computers linked to commercial sites like Ancestry.com and the searchable database from Ellis Island that I had been able to access in the USA.
 I was surprised the Red Star line didn’t have any passenger records of its own to share.
 Their website makes it easy to donate your own family’s story and pictures, here.

 Still, it was a moving experience to think of my grandmother as a young mom, raised in a farm town in what is now Slovenia.
 My grandfather had already gone to Shamokin, Pennsylvania to find work as a coal miner and she made the journey with three children — all under the age of 8 — in tow.
-I climbed to the top of the museum’s observation tower and contemplated the emotions she might have felt as she took one last look at the shores of Europe, never to return.
+I climbed to the top of the museum’s observation tower and contemplated the emotions she might have felt as she took one last look at the shores of Europe in 1911, never to return.

-At Home at the Hilton
+At Home at the Antwerp Hilton

 The palatial-looking Hilton is in a brilliant location, right in the heart of the Old City.
 I used a combination of Euros and Hilton Honors points to upgrade to an Executive room.
 The bonus was having access to the splendid rooftop lounge with an amazing sunset view.
 The manager responded right away to some concerns about the drink service, and the morning breakfast in the lounge put us in a good mood for the next part of our journey to the Normandy beaches of France.